Countly/countly-server/README.md

 <br/>

-* **We're hiring:** Countly is looking for full stack devs (remote work).
-[Click this link for job description](https://count.ly/full-stack-node-js-developer)
+* **We're hiring:** Countly is looking for full stack developers (remote work).
+[Check out available openings here](https://angel.co/countly/jobs).
 * **Slack user?** [Join our Slack community](https://slack.count.ly)
 * **Questions?** [Ask in our Community forum](http://community.count.ly)

 ## What's Countly?
-[Countly](http://count.ly) is an innovative, real-time, open source mobile & [web analytics](http://count.ly/web-analytics), [rich push notifications](http://count.ly/push-notifications) and [crash reporting](http://count.ly/crash-reports) platform powering more than 2500 web sites and 14000 mobile applications as of 2017 Q3.
+[Countly](http://count.ly) is an innovative, real-time, open source [mobile](https://count.ly/mobile-analytics) & [web analytics](http://count.ly/web-analytics), [rich push notifications](https://count.ly/plugins/rich-push-notifications) and [crash reporting](https://count.ly/plugins/crash-analytics) platform powering more than 2500 web sites and 14000 mobile applications as of 2017 Q3.
 It collects data from mobile phones, tablets, Apple Watch and other internet-connected devices, and visualizes this information to analyze application usage and end-user behavior.

 With the help of [Javascript SDK](http://github.com/countly/countly-sdk-web), Countly is a web analytics platform with features on par with mobile SDKs.
 For more information about web analytics capabilities, [see this link](http://count.ly/web-analytics).

 There are two parts of Countly: the server that collects and analyzes data, and an SDK (mobile, web or desktop) that sends this data.
 This repository includes Countly Community Edition (server side).
-For more information other versions (e.g Enterprise Edition), see [comparison of different Countly editions](https://count.ly/compare)
+For more information other versions (e.g Enterprise Edition), see [comparison of different Countly editions](https://count.ly/pricing#compare-editions)

 Click on the below image for a 1 minute video introduction to Countly (opens Youtube);